ankush91/Geometric-Modelling/Hierarchical Models/README.md

 * `Source.cpp`

 ### Details
-* The code is implemented as modular as possible and command-line arguments are set as parameters to `Parameters` Class.
+* The code is implemented as modular as possible and command-line arguments are set as parameters to `Parameters` Class
-* `cuboid()` is the general function to compute cuboids according to the link number or iteration number.
+* `cuboid()` is the general function to compute cuboids according to the link number or iteration number
-* Additional Functions are present for matrix multiplications and to print out the points to the console in `.iv` format.
+* Additional Functions are present for matrix multiplications and to print out the points to the console in `.iv` format

-### Language of Choice and OS
+### Programming Language and OS
-* The code is implemented in C++ on the tux (Linux) platform and would require the g++ compiler to compile.
+* The code is implemented in C++ on the tux (Linux) platform and would require the g++ compiler to compile

 ### Instructions
 * cd into the directory of the folder containing `Source.cpp` and the `make` file.